Global Gardens Project

 We are looking to recruit a group of regular volunteers who will be able to get to know the gardens and the other volunteers, to get a proper little community going!
 If you're interested in finding out more about the gardens (with no obligation to sign up to be a regular volunteer if you don't want to!), please come along to one of our regular Saturday sessions to see what we're about - there's no obligation to stay for the full 2 hours if you don't want to!

 DIRECTIONS TO THE GARDEN: Get yourself to Whichurch Road and walk in the direction of Gabalfa Roundabout.
-Turn right down Curll Avenue, then turn left at the bottom of the avenue.
-You'll now be walking along the side of the gardens.
-Take the next right and you'll come across a big sign on the fence saying 'Global Gardens'.
-Just beyond it is the gate to the gardens where we'l be waiting to greet you!
+Turn right down Sachville Avenue, and left just before Whitchurch Road GP Surgery.
+Keep walking along past the Gospel Hall, there will be a fence on your right.
+Take the next right and follow the fence down to a gate where we will be waiting to greet you!

 <p>Please log in to view the committee.</p>